lanza/vim-godbolt/README.md

-## Godbolt-like for vim
+## Godbolt-like for Neovim

-A simple vim plugin that binds \gb to open a split with the assembly of the current source file.
-If the first line of the file starts with `// godbolt: ` the rest of the line will be appended to the list of arguments.
+A simple Neovim plugin that compiles your code to assembly in a split window, similar to Godbolt Compiler Explorer.
+If the first line of the file starts with `// godbolt:` or `; godbolt:`, the rest of the line will be appended as compiler arguments.

 You can see an example here:

 ![](sample.png)